 Cranking the separating up diminishes the frequency with which the star is stepped in our line.
 You’re moving the correct way, but still, we need to create some more attractive particle effects.

 Modifying the spacing on a brush is decent, but for making scatter you need significant vertical and horizontal moves between each stamp.
-To do this, go into the “Scattering” area on the left side of the Brush palette.
+To do this, go into the “Scattering” area below the brush tip shape on the left side of the Brush palette.

 Here you can wrench up the Scatter slider to make a quite arbitrary distribution.
 To play with the frequency of the stamps, adjust the Count slider.
 As a result, the brush will look like a scatter brush.